 Caracal Physical Characteristics

-BODY The Caracal is robustly built and is the most powerful of the small cats.
+The African Caracal is robustly built and is the most powerful of the small cats.
 Its hindquarters are slightly higher than its shoulders as the hind legs are longer than the front legs.
 The tail is short relative to its body length.

 Caracal Facial Characteristics